RFR1/UnrealEngine_Multiplayer_Plugin/Readme.md

 > The value for 'MaxPlayers' is set as an example, you can change it to whatever your project needs.

-After adding these lines to the specified '.ini' files, you'll need to build your project again using your IDE. **Note:** when building your project, make sure the editor is closed to avoid compiling issues.
+After adding these lines to the specified '.ini' files, you'll need to build your project again using your IDE. **Note:** When building your project, make sure the editor is closed to avoid compiling issues.

 Once built, delete the folders: `Binaries`, `Intermediate`, and `Saved` in your project's main directory.

 Then regenerate projects files:
 - On Windows, right click on the .uproject executable and click generate projects files.
-- On Linux, run the GenerateProjectFiles.sh script (found in the Unreal Engine direcotry, e.g., UnrealEngine-4.27/./GenerateProjectFiles.sh) on the .uproject executable of your project.
+- On Linux, run the GenerateProjectFiles.sh script (found in the Unreal Engine directory, e.g., UnrealEngine-4.27/./GenerateProjectFiles.sh) on the .uproject executable of your project.

 Linux example command: /Path/To/UnrealEngineDir/./GenerateProjectFiles.sh /Path/To/ProjectDir/Project.uproject

-Once you have regenerated projects files, rebuild your project again.
+Once you have regenerated project files, rebuild your project again.
 If everything builds successfully the plugin is installed and ready to use.